HMS Bienfaisant (1758): British Service

 The Royal Navy commissioned Bienfaisant as the third rate HMS Bienfaisant.

 In late 1777 Bienfaissant, Captain McBride, captured American Tartar privateer, of 24 guns and 200 men.
-Bienfaissant took American Tartar to St Johns, Newfoundland.
+Bienfaissant took American Tartar to St. John's, Newfoundland.

 She took part in the Battle of Cape St Vincent in 1780 and the capture of the Comte de Artois off Ireland in August.

 On 19 July 1780, Bienfaisant encountered the French 32-gun frigate Nymphe, returning to Brest from America under Du Rumain.
 Nymphe managed to escape.

 Bienfaisant participated, under the command of Captain Braithwaite, in the 1781 Battle of Dogger Bank with reduced armament on her lower deck as the last ship in the line.

 Bienfaisant was at Plymouth on 20 January 1795 and so shared in the proceeds of the detention of the Dutch naval vessels, East Indiamen, and other merchant vessels that were in port on the outbreak of war between Britain and the Netherlands.